jjlin/vaultwarden-backup/README.md

       This can be useful for configuring any tools called from `backup.sh`, such as `rclone`.

 3. Modify the `backup/crontab` file as needed.
+This crontab actually calls `cron.sh` to run the backup, rather than calling `backup.sh` directly.
+   Currently, `cron.sh` captures the output of the current run of `backup.sh` to a `backup.log` file.
+It also saves a copy of this log file, named according to whether the backup run was a success or failure.
+You can add other custom logic to `cron.sh` if needed, such as signaling failure to a cron monitoring service.

    1. If `$HOME/vaultwarden` isn't your top-level Vaultwarden directory, adjust the paths in this file accordingly.